SpaceX sees U.S. approval for rocket launches by June

 Congress, concerned about Russia's annexation of the Crimea region of Ukraine, last year passed a law requiring the Air Force to end reliance on the RD-180 engine by 2019.

+She said Air Force officials were growing more flexible after SpaceX proved it could adjust rockets after every launch without mishaps.

+"Change is hard for the military," she said.
+"It’s a big culture clash, but it's becoming more and more apparent to folks in the (Department of Defense) that innovation is good, that change is good, and that stagnation ... is not good."For instance, she said, the Air Force approved adding hydraulic tanks to the first stage of the Falcon launcher used for the U.S. government's Deep Space Climate Observatory mission while it was on the launch site.
+The tanks were meant to boost the chances of landing the first stage on an ocean barge and reusing it.
+The attempt failed due to bad weather.

-(Reporting by Andrea Shalal; Editing by Dan Grebler and Lisa Von Ahn)
+(Reporting by Andrea Shalal; Editing by Dan Grebler, Lisa Von Ahn and Richard Chang)